trendev/ngrok-file-server/README.md

 `docker run -it --rm -e NGROK_AUTHTOKEN="YOUR_TOKEN" -v $(pwd):/shared ghcr.io/trendev/ngrok-file-server`
 > this example is based on Linux/MacOS usage.
 If you run `ngrok-file-server` on Windows, you may change local path command `$(pwd)` by something like `%cd%` or direcly set the path...

+> do not forget to replace "YOUR_TOKEN" by your ngrok token...

 It will pull our docker image and then, build and start a new container :thumbsup:

 You may see an output like this :